 or alertness for a few minutes up to a few hours after the traumatic event.

-in the bone, but it does not move the bone.
-For this type of fracture, your doctor
+in the bone.
+But it does not move the bone.
+For this type of fracture, your healthcare

-may observe you in the hospital for a brief time.
-Usually, you will not need treatment
+provider may observe you in the hospital for a brief time.
+Usually, you will not need

 part of the skull is actually sunken in from the trauma.
 This type of skull fracture